 Dale was introduced to The Barnstormers Theatre while living in Francis Cleveland’s father’s house.
 Being next door, she became personal friends with Francis and Alice and enjoyed many stories behind the scenes.
 Now company Manager, she works directly with The Artistic director assisting with the day to day planning of each season.
 This includes researching the rights to each show, organizing auditions and contracts, traveling with the Artistic Director to interview stage crew.

 Box Office Manager

 Evelyn came to The Barnstormers with a background in commercial photography, marketing and design.
 She was formerly Creative Director at Keepsake Quilting, and head of catalog design at Northeast Auctions in Portsmouth, NH.

-She takes all the photos, produces the program book, advertising and website; manages social media and occasionally makes cheeky curtain speeches.
+She takes all the photos, produces the program book, manages the advertising, website and social media and occasionally makes cheeky curtain speeches.